nanjana/Ad-Track-Fraud-Detection-System/README.md

 This system primarily uses the XGBoost algorithm for classification.
 The dataset includes features such as:

 IP Address
-Click Time
-App ID
-Device Type
-Operating System
+Click Time, App ID,  Device Type, Operating System Channel
-Channel

 The goal is to classify whether each click is fraudulent.

 ## Results
 The model is evaluated based on:
-Accuracy
-Precision
-Recall
-F1-Score
-AUC-ROC
+Accuracy, Precision, Recall, F1-Score, AUC-ROC

 ## Source Code:
 [Code_Source.py](Code_Source.py)